MSE News

 On heating oil or LPG but not got your £200 payment yet?
 You can now apply

 Around two million people across the UK use fuels such as heating oil, liquefied petroleum gas (LPG), coal or biomass to heat their homes.
-The majority should have received their £200 support payment in February from their electricity supplier, but if not, you can now apply for the payment.
+The majority should have received a £200 support payment in February from their electricity supplier, but if not, you can now apply for the payment.

-In December last year, the Government announced it would be paying a one-off £200 Alternative Fuel Payment - in addition to the £400 energy bill support - to help those who won't benefit from the Energy Price Guarantee on gas rates.
-Those eligible include households which use heating oil, liquefied petroleum gas (LPG), tank or bottled gas, or solid fuels (such as wood or charcoal) as a means of heating their homes, as an alternative to gas.
+In December last year, the Government announced it would pay a one-off £200 Alternative Fuel Payment – in addition to the £400 energy bill support – to help those who won't benefit from the Energy Price Guarantee on gas rates.
+Those eligible include households which use heating oil, liquefied petroleum gas (LPG), tank or bottled gas, or solid fuels (such as wood or charcoal) to heat their homes, as an alternative to gas.

 However, some households have fallen through the cracks, despite having an electricity supplier and using alternative heating fuels, as there is no central database of homes that use alternative fuels.